 In each wild population, seeds were randomly collected in October 2011.
 These seeds sampled in the wild were used to grow plants in 2012, in a greenhouse at the CNRS Experimental Ecology Station in Moulis, France.
 Seeds were sown in spring in individual pots (9 × 9 × 10 cm) filled with universal compost.
 Plants germinated and grew with no nutrient addition under an average temperature from 15 to 28°C and weekly watering.
 Mature plants were hand-pollinated during the summer 2012.
 These plants were not measured.
 Crosses were conducted within populations where mates from different families were assigned randomly.
 The seed collection of full sib families produced by these plants was stored at room temperature, in the dark, under dry conditions until they were used to produce the plants measured in our experiment.
-This intermediate generation of plants grown in controlled conditions allowed us to reduce potential maternal effects.
+This intermediate generation of plants grown in controlled conditions allowed us to reduce potential maternal environmental effects that could have otherwise affected plants grown from seeds sampled in the wild.

 Common garden experiment